thelocalh0st/thelocalh0st.github.io/_posts/2025-12-13-absolute-persistance.md

 ### Firmware-Level Embedding

-The Persistence module resides in a **non-flashable region** of the device's BIOS/UEFI firmware, embedded during manufacturing.[web:1] This location ensures it cannot be removed through:
+The Persistence module resides in a **non-flashable region** of the device's BIOS/UEFI firmware, embedded during manufacturing.
+This location ensures it cannot be removed through:
 - OS reinstallation or reimaging
 - Hard drive/SSD replacement
 - Firmware updates or flashing